alexisnagle/Project-Repo/README.md

 # Project Repo
 This repository contains a collection of my projects from throughout college.
-I projects in a variety of languages including MASM Assembly, Ada, Haskell, Python, and Java; with Python and Java being the main languages used.
+The projects in a variety of languages including MASM Assembly, Ada, Haskell, Python, and Java; with Python and Java being the main languages used.

 ## Java
 ### Calander